Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Numerical Validation of the Proposed Approximation

+In this section, we present the result of several numerical simulations showing the validity of the approximations established in Section \ref{sec:newche}.
 We validate the approximations presented in Section \ref{sec:newche} via simulation.
 The simulated system contains $N=10,000$ different files with popularity law $q(i)\sim\text{Zipf}(\alpha)$.
 Each file has a constant number of chunks $c$.
 The reason for this is to separate the performance differences due to file size and popularity.
 If one were to consider distributions on popularity and file size then one would need to account for the joint distribution between the two, an interesting question on its own (see Section \ref{sec:dependence}).
-While not presented here, we did consider Pareto file sizes and the results were equally accurate and were used to compare performance of LRU and gLRU (c.f.
-Section \ref{sec:videoStream}).
+While not presented here, we did consider Pareto file sizes and the results were qualitatively similar.
+Pareto file sizes have been used in Section \ref{sec:videoStream} to compare performance of LRU and gLRU.
 The arrivals of requests for file $i\in\{1,\ldots,N\}$ is a Poisson process with rate $q(i)$.

-The notion of hit rate in this context is slightly different than the hit rate in the original Che's approximation \cite{che2002hierarchical} in that we are no longer just concerned with the proportion of requests which find the requested file in the cache.
+The notion of hit rate in this context is slightly different than the hit rate in the characteristic time approximation \cite{fagin1977asymptotic, che2002hierarchical} in that we are no longer just concerned with the proportion of requests which find the requested file in the cache.
 Since the system can store partial files, we are interested in how many chunks of the requested file are found in the cache.
 Consider an arbitrary file $i$.
 We are able to estimate the probability for finding exactly $k,\,0\leq k \leq s(i)$ chunks of file $i$ in the cache using Equation \eqref{jincache}.
 Figure \ref{fig:cheest} displays the estimated (solid lines) and simulated (markers) hit rates over a variety of parameters.
 Each point represents that probability (y-axis) of finding the number of chunks indicated on the x-axis.
-The blue, black, red, and pink represent the 1, 10, 100, 1000, most popular files, respectively.
+The blue, red, and pink represent the 1, 100, 1000, most popular files, respectively.